 Install the PVS-Accelerator Supplemental Pack on each Citrix Hypervisor server in the pool.
 The supplemental pack is available to download from the Citrix Hypervisor Product Downloads page.
 You can install the supplemental pack using XenCenter or the xe CLI.
 For information about installing a supplemental pack using XenCenter, see Installing Supplemental Packs in the XenCenter documentation.
 For CLI instructions, see the Citrix Hypervisor Supplemental Packs and the DDK Guide.

 - Configure PVS-Accelerator in Citrix Hypervisor by using XenCenter or the xe CLI.
 This configuration includes adding a Citrix Provisioning site and specifying the location for Citrix Provisioning cache storage.

 - For CLI instructions, see Configuring PVS-Accelerator in Citrix Hypervisor by using the CLI in the following section.

-- For information about configuring PVS-Accelerator using XenCenter, see the XenCenter Help.
+- For information about configuring PVS-Accelerator using XenCenter, see PVS-Accelerator in the XenCenter documentation.

 - After configuring PVS-Accelerator in Citrix Hypervisor, complete the cache configuration for the PVS Site using the PVS UI.
 For detailed instructions, see Completing the cache configuration in Citrix Provisioning.